-Many bed banks go beyond selling lodging and offer activities, tickets, transfers, or car rentals.
+Many bed banks go beyond selling lodging and offer other types of travel inventory such as activities, tickets, transfers, or car rentals.

 So, bed banks are middlemen between hoteliers that aim to have decent occupancy rates and travel providers looking for inventory for their end customers that will get them a commission.

-Which bed banks should you contact to better position yourself on chosen markets?
-We will explore several bed banks to help you choose a business partner.
+Which bed banks should you consider to enhance your position in chosen markets?
+We will explore several major accommodation wholesalers to help you choose a business partner.

-Comparison of wholesalers by accommodation, ancillaries, and connectivity
+Comparison of wholesalers by accommodation, other inventory types, and connectivity

-The wholesaler’s portfolio includes from over 170,000 to over 180,000 hotels (depending on the official source consulted) in 185 destination countries.
-The average number of properties across the Americas is 50,000, nearly 80,000 properties are located in Europe and the Middle East, and around 40,000 accommodations are in Asia Pacific countries.
+Hotelbeds: an industry leader with various accommodation types worldwideHotelbeds provides an extensive listing of accommodations across the globe as well as other travel products.
+After acquiring of Tourico Holidays and GTA wholesalers, its portfolio includes over 180,000 hotels in 185 destination countries.
+The average number of properties across the Americas is 85,000, nearly 143,500 properties are located in Europe and the Middle East, and around 71,500 accommodations are in Asia Pacific countries.

-- 18,000+ activities and tickets in more than 680 destinations in 130 countries (i.e., Legoland Windsor Resort, Port Aventura, Big Bus Tours, Gray Line Tours, City Sightseeing hop-on-hop-off bus tours);
+- Lodging is just one of the travel package components end customers may be interested in, so tours and attractions are here to let them immerse in local culture and learn about the destination.
+Hotelbeds Beyond the bed portfolio includes18,000+ activities and tickets in more than 680 destinations in 200 countries (i.e., Legoland Windsor Resort, Port Aventura, Big Bus Tours, Gray Line Tours, City Sightseeing hop-on-hop-off bus tours);

 - 24,000+ transfers (private and shared); and